 Installing adhesive cable clips is easy, but a few best practices will maximize their staying power and keep your cables organized for the long haul:

-5. Insert Cables Carefully: Route cables through the clips without forcing them.
+Insert Cables Carefully: Route cables through the cable adhesive clips without forcing them.
 Overstuffing can weaken the adhesive or damage the clip.

-6. Test and Adjust: Give each cable a gentle tug to ensure the clip is secure.
+Test and Adjust: Give each cable a gentle tug to ensure the cable clips self adhesive is secure.
 If a clip feels loose, try a stronger adhesive or a different location.